-The best exercises for you to do during your resistance workouts will be dependant on your body type and shape, goals, your level of motivation, muscle to fat ratio, preferences, how many times per week you are training and how long you have available for each workout.
+The best exercises for you to do during your resistance workouts will be dependant on your body type and shape, goals, posture, your level of experience and capability, motivation, preferences, how many times per week you are training, how much time you have available and what equipment you have to use for each workout.

 For beginners, you will likely want to start off with simple, full body resistance workouts, working both your upper and lower body with core, mobility and possibly cardio exercises added in.

-If you need to build some muscle, (“toning” is basically “building” by the way, but sounds less scary to women) then you may progress onto split routines, such as upper body/lower body or a push/pull/legs routine, for example.
+If you need to build some muscle, (“toning” is basically “building” by the way, but sounds less scary) then you may progress onto split routines, such as upper body/lower body or a push/pull/legs routine, for example.